hydrusnetwork/hydrus/docs/running_from_source.md

 1. Follow the above guide to get the "running from source" install working in a new folder on a fresh database
 2. **MAKE A BACKUP OF EVERYTHING**
 3. Delete any test database you made from the "running from source" install's `db` directory.
-4. Move your built release's entire `db` directory to the now-clear "running from source" `db` directory.
+4. Move your built release's entire `db` directory to the now-clear "running from source" install's `db` directory.
 5. Run your "running from source" install again--it should load your old db no problem!
 6. Update your backup routine to point to the new "running from source" install location.